emineozsahin/terraform-dec19/README.md

-# This repository was used to practice Terraform cloud.
+# This repository was used to practice Terraform cloud

 Login to [Terraform Cloud](https://app.terraform.io/session)

 Github repository can be used directly in the Terraform Cloud to deploy the resources.

-Three variables are needed to run the terraform module on terraform cloud.
+Four variables are needed to run the terraform module on terraform cloud.

 - ARM_SUBSCRIPTION_ID
 - ARM_TENANT_ID